clayhinson/grunt-mustache/README.md

 # grunt-mustache [![Build Status](https://travis-ci.org/phun-ky/grunt-mustache.png)](https://travis-ci.org/phun-ky/grunt-mustache)

-> A grunt plugin to concatinate mustache template files into a valid JavaScript syntax file.
+> A grunt plugin to concatenate mustache template files into a valid JavaScript syntax file.

 This plugin does *NOT* bake JSON data with mustache templates.
 This plugin is created to handle the template baking with mustache/handlebars within a web projects internal JavaScript methods.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with:

 `npm install grunt-mustache`